DevExpress-Examples/wpf-pivot-grid-create-context-menu-for-field-values/Readme.md

 This example shows how to modify context menu for the Field, Data and Header areas in the PivotGridControl.

-The [Field Value Context Menu](https://docs.devexpress.com/WPF/7996) contains two new items.
+- The [Field Value Context Menu](https://docs.devexpress.com/WPF/7996) contains two new items.
 One command enables the end-user to exclude all fields but the one which is hovered over.
 Another command copies the field name to the clipboard.

-The [Data Area](https://docs.devexpress.com/WPF/7987) context menu contains a command that copies cell content to the clipboard.
+- The [Data Area](https://docs.devexpress.com/WPF/7987) context menu contains a command that copies cell content to the clipboard.

-The [Field Header Context Menu](https://docs.devexpress.com/WPF/7994) is modified to remove a command which reorders fields.
+- The [Field Header Context Menu](https://docs.devexpress.com/WPF/7994) is modified to remove a command which reorders fields.

-The [Header Area Context Menu](https://docs.devexpress.com/WPF/8003) is modified to remove all built-in commands and add a drop-down menu with a single item that shows/hides column [grand totals](https://docs.devexpress.com/WPF/8057).
+- The [Header Area Context Menu](https://docs.devexpress.com/WPF/8003) is modified to remove all built-in commands and add a drop-down menu with a single item that shows/hides column [grand totals](https://docs.devexpress.com/WPF/8057).

 ![screenshot](images/ContextMenu.gif)

-API in this example:
+## API

 * [PivotGridControl.FieldValueMenuCustomizations](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridControl.FieldValueMenuCustomizations) property
 * [PivotGridControl.CellMenuCustomizations](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridControl.CellMenuCustomizations) property